JamesM9/RW-CC/clover_description/README.md

-# `clover_description` ROS package
+# `droid_description` ROS package

-This package contains models and URDF descriptions for the Clover 4 drone.
+This package contains models and URDF descriptions for the droid 4 drone.
 These descriptions can be used for Gazebo simulation environment.

-Note that in order to use these descriptions in Gazebo, you need to use the plugins from [PX4 `sitl_gazebo` package](https://github.com/PX4/sitl_gazebo) and `clover_simulation` package.
+Note that in order to use these descriptions in Gazebo, you need to use the plugins from [PX4 `sitl_gazebo` package](https://github.com/PX4/sitl_gazebo) and `droid_simulation` package.

 ## Usage